skoolkid/skoolkit/sphinx/source/components.rst

 This object is responsible for generating a dictionary of entry point addresses from a snapshot.
 Each key in the dictionary is an entry point address, and the associated value is a collection of addresses of routines that jump to or call that entry point.
+This dictionary is needed for listing entry point referrers in a skool file (when the ``ListRefs`` configuration parameter of :ref:`sna2skool.py <sna2skool-conf>` is 1 or 2).

 The snapshot reference calculator must supply the following API function, in common with skoolkit.snaskool:

 .. automodule:: skoolkit.snaskool
    :members: calculate_references